 I am employed by West Vancouver School District as a regular run of the mill teacher, where they give me enough lead to try some fun things with technology in the classroom.
+I Am also what they call a Digital Integration Support Teacher or DIST.
+Where I get two blocks of time to help teachers integrate technology into their own teaching.

 Within this blog you will find opinion and resources, which focus on technology in the classroom.
 On occasion you may find a rant on other topics, usually surrounding the teaching profession but for the most part, I write about what I know and that is technology.